Thinking about yourself

 For some people, the loss or lack of a partner can be the hardest thing to cope with.
 You may have people around you, but miss having one person to share your life with.
 This can be very difficult.
 You might feel you want to put all your energy into meeting new people, but learning to spend time alone and building other supportive relationships can also help you to feel less lonely, whether or not you’re looking for a partner.

 If you do feel ready to start a new relationship or friendship, there are many ways to meet people.
 Joining a group can be a good way to spend time with others and get to know them at a pace that suits you.
 See Staying socially connected for some ideas of groups you could join.
 Some people also try online dating – an increasingly popular way for people of all ages to meet new partners.
-Age UK has some advice on dating and relationships for older people.

 Learning to be alone